Wildsong/docker-arcgis-enterprise/README.md

 * You need a "PRVC" provisioning file for Server named "ArcGISServer.prvc".
 * You need a JSON license file for Portal named "ArcGISPortal.json".
-* DataStore and Web Adaptors don't have any special needs.
+* Data Store doesn't have any special needs.

 These file names are hard coded in compose.yaml, you could change them in there if you want.

 When I was using my Esri Developer subscription I had no problems getting whatever files I needed.
 Currently I have to use an 11.1 license because the my.esri.com website won't let me generate a new 11.2 PRVC file.
 Whatever.
 Maybe I will figure that out tomorrow.
 It's not important to me.
 I don't care what happened in the move from 11.1 to 11.2 as long as I can run something.

-You can use a license code (whatever they call those?
-The ones like "ECP1235678") instead of provisioning files in theory but in the interests of making this as automated as possible I only set it up to use the files.

 ## Configuration